 Once you have paid the examination fees for PMP® examination, you will immediately find out if your application needs an audit or not.
 If selected for the PMI® audit, you need to provide proof of all the details mentioned in the application within 3 months.

-3. Signed reference letter for contact person listed in projects in the application.
-Original signed reference letter by each contact person put into different envelopes which is duly signed over the flap by the contact person.
+- Signed reference letter for contact person listed in projects in the application.
+Original signed reference letter by each contact person put into different envelopes which are duly signed over the flap by the contact person.

 Put all these envelopes and proofs in one large envelope and send them to PMI® via registered mail.
 You should receive the confirmation email within a week.

-If you choose to withdraw your request to take up a PMP® examination, you need to make a request to PMI® at least 30 days before the exam eligibility expiration date.2
+If you choose to withdraw your request to take up a PMP® examination, you need to make a request to PMI® at least 30 days before the exam eligibility expiration date.

 Refund of the fees will be received with $100 processing fee deduction if you have not scheduled or taken the examination.
 The same amount is received if you fail the Audit process.